 The best flow of a wedding event is to never interrupt the flow.
 Do not interrupt the wedding reception to open presents or to play slideshows.
 Any momentum and excitement built up will fizzle out.
 If you want to have a slideshow, it is best to play it before the ceremony.
 But be sure to notify guests what time to arrive to not miss any pertinent details.

 A wedding is never really one day as family and friends arrive early and stay late.
 Isn’t this what you want for your wedding event too?
 A great way to start a bit early is to offer tours of the ceremony venue area.
 You could rent a bus or limo for those interested guests.
 Then, the tour would end on location and on time.
 Depending on where you are getting married, you could also arrange tours at your venue if at a brewery, vineyard, baseball stadium, etc.

 A common tradition is to have bridesmaids carry bouquets.
 Adding special decor to the ceremony entrance can also be incorporated into the ceremony.
-A great example would be lanterns lining the walkway into the venue can also be carried down the aisle and light the alter area.
+A great example would be lanterns lining the walkway into the venue that can also be carried down the aisle and light the altar area.

 Another great pre-ceremony idea is to plan out games for guests to play before the ceremony starts.
 Offer guests crossword puzzles with questions about the bride and groom.
 If you are having an outdoor wedding, you can have Jenga made with two-by-fours, a game of crochet, or even a bean bag toss.